kamtaprasad0905/React_F-G_KamtaPrasad/README.md

 For Routing purpose

 Folder structure
-assests------->For images
+assests------>For images
-components------->For Forms and validation purpose constants-----------> routing containers-------------> logical and some code for containing child component using components folder interface-----------------> Defining Type for variables and other interfaces shared-----------------------> shared components
+components--->For Forms and validation purpose constants----> routing containers---> logical and some code for containing child component using components folder interface----> Defining Type for variables and other interfaces shared-------> shared components